 President Oaks acknowledged that some Latter-Saint couples face conflicts over important values and priorities.
 Matters of Church history and doctrinal issues have led some spouses to inactivity.
 Some spouses wonder how to best go about researching and responding to such issues.

 “I suggest that research is not the answer,” he said.

 “But the best answer to any question that threatens faith is to work to increase faith in the Lord Jesus Christ,” he said.
 “Conversion to the Lord precedes conversion to the Church.
 And conversion to the Lord comes through prayer and study and service, furthered by loving patience on the part of spouse and other concerned family members.”

 “When you are asked a difficult question, such as a puzzler about Church history, be honest and, if necessary, say you don’t know.
 But then be sure to say what you do know: ‘I know that Joseph Smith was a prophet of God.’”Dallin H. Oaks

 May common sense and reason suggest that research is always the answer.
 When you do research though, it will come off more as church history whack-a-mole to those who do not.

 What was the outcome of your research?
+Did you research facts or apologetics?
 Was it worth it?
 Tell your story: